Multimodal Super-Resolution: Discovering hidden physics and its application to fusion plasmas

 This work which has been published in Plasma of Physics (Phys.
 Plasmas 31, 042506, 2024) delves into the validation of tokamak transport models, specifically focusing on the 1D transport solvers ASTRA and TRANSP.
 These solvers were tested across a large database of DIII-D discharges, using empirical models as benchmarks.
 Our study found that while these advanced simulators demonstrated significant accuracy in predicting stored energy, they did not show a statistical advantage over simpler empirical models for predicting plasma temperature profiles.

-Stable Divertor Radiation Detachment with Real-Time Carbon-III Emission Front Proxy
+Divertor Detachment Control with Camera-Based Emission Front Proxy